isabellaherman/gitmon/public/HOW_XP_WORKS.md

 ## What is XP?

 XP (Experience Points) is how GitMon measures your coding activity and progress.
-Think of it like levels in a video game - the more you code, the more XP you earn, and the higher your level becomes.
+Think of it like levels in a video game: the more you code, the more XP you earn, and the higher your level becomes.

 ## Two Types of XP